-RG 189.24 The entity must correct any defective notice within a reasonable time after becoming aware of the defect up to 12 months after the relevant securities are issued: s708AA(10), 1012DAA(10).
+RG 189.24 If the entity becomes aware of any defect in the notice within 12 months after the relevant securities are issued, the entity must correct the notice within a reasonable time after becoming aware of the defect: s708AA(10), 1012DAA(10).

-Note: [CO 08/35] Draft ASIC Corporations (Non-Traditional Rights Issues) Instrument 2015/XX modifies s708AA(10) and 1012DAA(10) so that the obligation to correct defective notices begins after the first notice is given.
+Note: ASIC Corporations (Non-Traditional Rights Issues) Instrument 2016/84 modifies s708AA(10) and 1012DAA(10) so that the obligation to correct defective notices begins after the first notice is given.